TES3MP/CoreScripts/tutorials/EventHooks.md

 # Event table

-This table will follow this format: `event(args)`, where `event` and `args` are as described in *Using the customEventHooks API:*
+This table will follow this format: `event(args)`, where `event` and `args` are as described in [Custom events](#custom-events)
-Most of the events are the same as `eventHandler.lua` functions with some extra arguments:
+It is recommended to check the source code instead of relying on this table, however.
+Don't forget that each event has a corresponding `triggerHandlers` call, so it should be very easy to find them all by searching for `customEventHooks.triggerHandlers(`.
+Similarly you can search for a specific event.
+Most (but not all) of them will be in [eventHandler.lua](../scripts/eventHandler.lua) or [serverCore.lua](../scripts/serverCore.lua).

 * OnPlayerConnect(pid)
 * OnPlayerDisconnect(pid)